 All medications for student consumption are to be stored in the main office.
-We prefer parents to deliver the medications with explicit instructions for use.
+Parents must deliver the medications with explicit instructions for use.
 If this is not possible, please have the student report immediately to the office with the medication.